paulad8/ColourVerse/README.md

 The primary objectives of users interacting with this site would include:

 1. Discovering and Exploring Artists
-- Users can browse and learn about artists from different regions, movements, and mediums.
+- Users can browse and learn about artists from different regions, movements, and media.
 - Access detailed biographies, associated artworks, and related movements.
 2. Exploring Artworks
-- View high-quality images of artworks organized by medium, movement, or artist.
+- View high-quality images of artworks organised by medium, movement, or artist.
 - Access comprehensive details about each artwork, including its title, medium, and movement.
 3. Understanding Art Movements
-- Explore various art movements through curated descriptions and visuals.
+- Explore various art movements through curated descriptions and visual representations.
-- Discover artworks and artists associated with each movement for better context and understanding.
+- Explore artworks and artists associated with each movement for a deeper understanding and context.
 4. Searching and Filtering
-- Utilize the search bar to find artists, movements, or artworks by keyword.
+- Utilise the search bar to find artists, movements, or artworks by keyword.
 - Filter content by medium, movement, or artist to quickly locate specific interests.
 5. Enjoying a Visually Rich Experience
 - Navigate a design-focused and visually engaging interface.